 - Make sure first aid and life saving equipment, such as a life preserver, is always kept close to the pool.

 - Never leave children unattended in or around the pool.

-- Always make sure that all toys and pool accessories (such as floating mattresses) are taken out of the pool when you are done using it.
-Toys left behind in the pool may lure a child back to the pool when an adult is not present.
+- Always make sure that all pool accessories (such as floating mattresses) are taken out of the pool when you are done using it.

 - Keep an eye on the weather.
 It is extremely dangerous to be in or around the pool during an electrical storm, so you should head inside if the sky darkens.
 The rain will prevent you from seeing the bottom of the pool in case someone is drowning and the lightning can kill immediately!